-The proposed RFA1 site boundary additions are not expected to result in significant changes to the volume of sanitary wastes generated during construction of the facility, and the certificate holder has not proposed any changes to the method of disposal of those wastes.
-In addition, no changes to facility components that would connect to public sewer and sewage treatment systems during operation of the facility are proposed in RFA1.
-Accordingly, the Department recommends the Council continue to rely on its previous findings from the Final Order on the ASC.
+The RFA1 site boundary additions are not expected to result in significant changes to the volume of sanitary wastes generated during construction of the facility, and the certificate holder has not proposed any changes to the method of disposal of those wastes.
+In addition, no changes to facility components that would connect to public sewer and sewage treatment systems during operation of the facility are in RFA1.
+Accordingly, the Council continues to rely on its previous findings from the Final Order on the ASC.